9 Adding Storage for Containerized Applications

 A PV is a resource in the cluster.
 A persistent volume claim (PVC) is a request for a PV resource.
 A PVC is a storage request that is met by binding the PVC to a PV.
 A PVC provides an abstraction layer to the underlying storage.

-You can provision PVCs using either of the following methods:
+You can provision PVCs using the following methods:

-• Attach volumes from the Private Cloud Appliance Block Volume service.
+• Block volumes.
+Attach volumes from the Private Cloud Appliance Block Volume service.
 The volumes are connected to clusters created by OKE using a CSI (Container Storage Interface) volume plugin deployed on the clusters.
-See Creating Persistent Block Volume Storage.

-• Mount file systems in the Private Cloud Appliance File Storage service.
+• File systems.
+Mount file systems from the Private Cloud Appliance File Storage service.
 The File Storage service file systems are mounted inside containers running on clusters created by OKE using a CSI volume plugin deployed on the clusters.
-See Creating Persistent File System Storage.